 What should I watch for while using this medication?

-Visit your doctor or health care professional for regular checks on your progress.
+Visit your care team for regular checks on your progress.
 Check your blood pressure as directed.
-Ask your doctor or health care professional what your blood pressure should be and when you should contact him or her.
+Ask your care team what your blood pressure should be and when you should contact them.

 Where should I keep my medication?

 Keep out of the reach of children and pets.